1. Use a 8″ x 10″ sketchbook. I prefer the stitched variety over the spiral bound, and I look for ones that have a smoother paper rather than rough.

 7. Be neat.
 I recommend tracing the lines of a piece of binder paper with a sharpie and putting it behind the page you are writing on.
 You can see through just enough to keep your lines straight.

-8. Use ink, not pencils.
+8. Use an ink pen, rather than a pencil.
 Draw a thin line through anything you want to cross out, but don’t use correction fluid/tape.